ELECTION OF BOARD MEMBERS

 The Chair will provide a report at the January meeting of members who have volunteered to continue on the committee, and those that will step down.
 The Board will act on replacements for those stepping down.

-In the event the Chair of a committee was to step down, a replacement would be selected by the committee.
+In the event the Chair of a committee were to step down, a replacement would be selected by the committee.

 Purpose of committee is to provide guidance and make recommendations to the Board of Directors regarding financial matters of the club.